-It is not uncommon for romances to blossom between work colleagues – generally this causes little problems but with several cases hitting the news recently, we thought we’d take a look at what can sometimes be a quagmire for employees, employers and freelancers.
+It’s not uncommon for romance to blossom between work colleagues – generally, this causes few problems, but with several cases hitting the news recently, we thought we’d take a look at what can sometimes be a quagmire for employees, employers and freelancers.

 It can be difficult for employers to object to workplace relationships, although many wish they could operate an outright ban, regarding them as inappropriate in a business context.
 However, many employers will want a policy for relationships that develop in the workplace with the aim to:

-However, ‘relationship’ policies can be difficult to enforce if individuals are not prepared to declare relationships until the office gossips do it for them!
+However, ‘relationship’ policies can be difficult to enforce if individuals aren’t prepared to declare relationships – not until the office gossips do it for them, anyway!

 Employers should ensure any relationship policies they have, focus on dealing with situations:

 - Where managers are in a relationship with a subordinate,

 - Where a security or confidentiality risk is created,